|196.02||Commissioner of veterans affairs.|

 (2) refer veterans to state, county, or veterans organizations advocacy services to assist them in filing compensation claims for disabilities that may have resulted from possible exposure to chemical agents.

+Subd.
+2. Position of director.
 The director of the environmental hazards information and assistance section shall be appointed by the commissioner.
 The director shall assist the commissioner in carrying out the duties and responsibilities required under sections 196.19 to 196.26.
-The commissioner of management and budget, in consultation with the commissioner, shall establish minimum qualifications for the position of director.
-In setting the minimum qualifications, the commissioner of management and budget shall consider the scientific and technical background necessary to perform the duties under sections 196.19 to 196.26.
+The commissioner of employee relations, in consultation with the commissioner, shall establish minimum qualifications for the position of director.
+In setting the minimum qualifications, the commissioner of employee relations shall consider the scientific and technical background necessary to perform the duties under sections 196.19 to 196.26.

 The identity of a veteran about whom information has been received under sections 196.19 to 196.26 is classified as private data pursuant to section 13.02, subdivision 12, and may not be disclosed unless the veteran consents to the disclosure.
 Summary data, as defined in section 13.02, subdivision 19, derived from information received under sections 196.19 to 196.26 is public information.